Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [license.enterprise.contractId](./values.yaml#L318)

-Mandatory, Identifier of the contract in place.
+Mandatory.
+Identifier of the contract in place.
 Use `DEMO` to run with the embedded Demo license.

 **Default:** `"DEMO"`
 #### [license.enterprise.enableAutomaticAuditLogUpload](./values.yaml#L354)

 In case of file-based license validation, allows to activate periodic automatic upload.
 This makes it much easier for the systems admins to deliver the logs, as contractually agreed.
 In case of online license validation, the audit logs are always automatically uploaded to the Online License Manager, irrespective of this setting.
-If enabled, the host `https://service.lightstreamer.com` must be  reachable on port 443 If not enabled, audit logs must be delivered manually if required by license terms.
+If enabled, the host `https://service.lightstreamer.com` must be  reachable on port 443.
+If not enabled, audit logs must be delivered manually if required by license terms.

 **Default:** `true`
 #### [license.enterprise.filePathSecretRef](./values.yaml#L340)

-Used only if `licenseValidation` set to `FILE`.
+Mandatory if if `licenseValidation` set to `FILE`.
 Secret name and key where the license file is stored.

 **Default:** `{"key":null,"name":null}`
 #### [license.enterprise.licenseType](./values.yaml#L315)